nghiapham179/training/README.md

 4. Diffirence between the chat GPT and google BAR ?
+  - simularity :+ both are AI designed to answear and solve the problem that gave by the user
+  - Difference : the first difference is Data resource when ChatGPT is permanent updated by developer, on the other hand BARD Data is flexiable and updated constantly
+  - the second one is using case when Chat GPT is designed to answear particular question, Bard is design to augment GG's searvh engine

 5. What's AI?
 6. What's GITHUB and GIT?
 7. What's Python language?